TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 `bcrypt`_ is a password hashing algorithm based on blowfish and has been presented in 1999.
 It needs some additional quirks for long passwords in PHP and should only be used if Argon2i is not available.
 Options:

-* cost: Denotes the algorithmic cost that should be used.
+* cost: Denotes the algorithmic time cost that should be used, given in number of iterations.
 Defaults to 12.

 .. index:: Password hashing;